Hard on the Muscles, Easy on the Joints

 Simon_Yoga_Dandasana

-Six months passed before I enjoyed teaching and then three another year passed before I woke up to the fact that I knew next to nothing and was in need of some learning if I wanted to be an effective teacher.
+Six months passed before I enjoyed teaching and then three other years passed before I realized that I knew next to nothing and needed some learning if I wanted to be an effective teacher.

-This led to the transformation from a teacher that was hard on the joints to one that hard on the muscles and easy on the joints though I work the surrounding muscles intensely.
+This led to the transformation from a teacher who was hard on the joints to one who that hard on the muscles and easy on the joints though I work the surrounding muscles intensely.

 How Do You Know If You Have A Tight Psoas?